-For most of you, this will be a remote team, and that means engagement won’t happen on its own.
+This will be a remote team for most of you, which means engagement won’t happen independently.
 You will need to put in the effort to keep everyone on the same page, so read below to learn more about circumventing those unique challenges.

 Treat Them as You Would Treat Office Employees

 Many owners and managers make the mistake of forgetting their remote employees even exist when they aren’t directly interacting with them.
-We expect that in most cases you will be working with an entirely or mostly remote team, so everyone will get equal treatment, but the pitfall remains.
+We expect that you will be working with an entirely or mostly remote team in most cases so that everyone will get equal treatment, but the pitfall remains.
 You don’t want to focus on the next project so much you forget about the human element, and remote employees, independent as they might be, don’t want to feel forgotten.

-We don’t necessarily mean asking them to commit to specific hours unless it’s necessary or having certain guidelines that would only make sense in an office environment.
-Instead, we mean that you should check in with what they’re doing regularly and making sure that they are getting the resources they need, much like a good manager would do in an office.
+We don’t necessarily mean asking them to commit to specific hours unless necessary or having certain guidelines that would only make sense in an office environment.
+Instead, we mean that you should check in with what they’re regularly doing and ensure that they are getting the resources they need, much like a good manager would do in an office.
 You can easily notice when an office employee is struggling, but that’s not so simple when they aren’t physically around.

 Additionally, encourage employees to contact each other directly about projects or any issues that might come up.